 88 Hong Kong Roast Meat Specialist

-For the best roasted meats in Farrer Park you must look no further than 88 Hong Kong Roast Meat Specialist.
-The roasted pork belly is just the right balance of succulence and fattiness with a delicious dry and crispy skin.
+For the best-roasted meats in Farrer Park look no further than 88 Hong Kong Roast Meat Specialist.
+The roasted pork belly is just the right balance of succulence and fattiness with a deliciously dry, crispy skin.
 The owners spend over two hours braising, drying and roasting the sio bak in order to get it just right.
-They also have char siew, which is barbecue pork cooked in the Singapore style with a sticky, sweet and darkish coating.
-They also serve roasted duck.
+They also have char siew, which is barbecue pork cooked in the Singapore style with a sticky, sweet and darkish coating, as well as roasted duck.

 I usually order a roasted meat plate on its own without any soup, noodles or rice, which costs me around $15.
-It is a generous portion that can be shared with two or three people and it makes for a great late-night supper after a few drinks at the Druggist bar across the road.
-For more photos of the succulent meats at 88 Hong Kong, click here.
+It is a generous portion that can be shared with two or three people and is a great late-night supper after a few drinks at the Druggist bar across the road.
+For lunch, a bowl of wet wanton meet really hits the spot!
+Check-out more photos of the succulent meats at 88 Hong Kong.

 88 Hong Kong Roast Meat Specialist

 153 Tyrwhitt Road